ratibordas/web-fast-start-for-vscode/README.md

 This extension allows you to create a basic structure for your website.
 Structure includes:

-index.html
+* index.html
-style.css
-script.js

-and some code for an easy start, inside those files.
+* style/style.css
+* script/script.js

 ## How to use

+1. Open Extensions and type "Web Fast Start" in the search panel, press to install
-Use command "Web Fast Start" in Command Palette into your workspace.
+2. Use command "Web Fast Start" in Command Palette into your empty workspace.

+Also, you can add some useful code in your style.css and script.js.
+Just use the command again.

+### Enjoy!